sujaysrinivas/HRAnalytics/README.md

 * Insights: There is a consistent downward trend in salary hikes across the various departments.
 This trend indicates that the Human Resources and Research &          Development departments provide higher average salary increases based on performance, while the Sales department offers the lowest percentage salary hikes

-6. Training time vs avg performance rating:
+#### 6. Training time vs Average Performance Rating

 ![Screenshot (912)](https://github.com/user-attachments/assets/6c64555f-00cd-4b80-ab11-23d72782dfe9)

-The above fig delivers the following insights:
+* The scatter plot above represents the Training time vs Average Performance rating
 * Training Duration: Training time varies from 1 to 6 hours.
 * Performance Ratings: Performance ratings are relatively clustered within the range of 2.46 to 2.52.
-* Trend Analysis: The data points suggest a slight upward trend in average performance ratings as training time increases, with the highest rating observed at         approximately 2.52 for a training duration of 6 hours.
+* Insights: The data points suggest a slight upward trend in average performance ratings as training time increases, with the highest rating observed at               approximately 2.52 for a training duration of 6 hours.
-* Insight: The chart implies that employees who invest more time in training tend to achieve marginally higher performance ratings, although the variation in          ratings is minimal.
+* The chart implies that employees who invest more time in training tend to achieve marginally higher performance ratings, although the variation in                   ratings is minimal.

-7. Attrition vs distance from home:
+#### 7. Attrition vs Distance From Home

 ![Screenshot (913)](https://github.com/user-attachments/assets/0b98262a-6aeb-41f1-912e-09857815f67d)

-The above fig delivers the following insights:
+The line chart above delivers the following:
 * Attrition Count Analysis: The attrition count exhibits significant fluctuations across varying travel distances.
 * Peaks Observed: Notable peaks in attrition count are identified at distances of 10 (525), 20 (547), 30 (540), 40 (541), and again near 50 (539).
 * Lowest Count: The lowest attrition count occurs at a distance of approximately 40, with a total of 463.
-* Key Insight: This graph suggests that employee attrition rates are influenced by the distance employees must travel from their homes, indicating a potential correlation between travel distance and attrition levels.
+* Insights: This graph suggests that employee attrition rates are influenced by the distance employees must travel from their homes, indicating a potential            correlation between travel distance and attrition levels.

-8. Over Time VS Performance Rating:
+#### 8. Over Time vs Performance Rating

 ![Screenshot (930)](https://github.com/user-attachments/assets/46ea2044-7bc5-467f-acea-5761e826b206)